 After introducing harnesses to my line-up back in 2015, listening to customer feedback, undertaking my own testing & taking on board customer requests over that time, I've come to find my favourite specs & components to use.
 I decided to name these my 'Signature Series', which I suppose is just a fancy way of saying I trust these components in providing you & your guitar a solid replacement and/or upgrade.

 I wrote an extensive article about replacing your guitar's wiring harness, answering the main questions about each component and the potential differences and improvements that can be had in doing so.
 To read the full article, click Here!

-The series features my new USA made paper in oil capacitors, made by WD Music USA and Pure Tone multi contact jacks as standard.
+The series features a UK made +/-3% tolerance .022uF polypropylene film capacitor and Pure Tone multi contact jacks as standard.
 Along with the brilliant CTS 'TVT' series +/-5% tolerance pots, Gavitt 22AWG wire and a CRL spring loaded lever switch.

 If you're fitting this harness to perhaps a copy, standard import or Japanese built Stratocaster guitar for example which often have metric sized shaft pots originally, you may need to widen the holes in your pickguard etc to accommodate the slightly larger imperial US made quality pots we use.
 If you are fitting this harness to a USA built Stratocaster, there is a good chance it already has imperial, US spec components meaning this will be a direct fit.
 CTS 'TVT' pots I use in this harness have a shaft diameter of 9.5mm.

 You may also require new control knobs to fit the CTS pot 'spline' diameter of 5.95mm.

 If you do require US spec control knobs, we do carry a selection of popular options in stock and they can be viewed in the hardware & plastic hardware categories on the store.

 Centre to centre measurements between components are -